info @ bluetourturkey.com

 Oludeniz

-Fethiye’s world-famous beach Oludeniz has always maintained its place in the list of the most beautiful beaches in the world.
+Fethiye’s world-famous beach, Oludeniz, has always maintained its place on the list of the most beautiful beaches in the world.
 Oludeniz, a natural wonder where Yesil and Blue meet, got its name from the fact that its water is flat like a sheet.
-Due to its location, Oludeniz is still and warm, just like a lake.
-Oludeniz, where there are many beautiful beaches, is also a constant point of blue cruise routes.
-In the turquoise waters of Oludeniz beaches, you can do many activities such as jet-skiing, sailing, surfing, and add entertainment to your holiday.

 Gemiler Island